-Jamaica is an island country in the Caribbean Sea that situated about 145 kilometres (90 mi) south of Cuba, and 191 kilometres (119 mi) west of Hispaniola (the island containing the countries of Haiti and the Dominican Republic).
-It is the third-largest island of the Greater Antilles and the fourth-largest island country in the Caribbean.
+Jamaica is an island country in the Caribbean Sea situated about 145 kilometres (90 mi) south of Cuba, and 191 kilometres (119 mi) west of Hispaniola (the island containing the countries of Haiti and the Dominican Republic).
+Jamaica is the third-largest island of the Greater Antilles and the fourth-largest island country in the Caribbean.

-The island was previously inhabited by the indigenous Arawak and Taíno people, before it came under Spanish rule following the arrival of Christopher Columbus in 1494.
+The island of Jamaica was previously inhabited by the indigenous Arawak and Taíno people, before it came under Spanish rule following the arrival of Christopher Columbus in 1494.
 The indigenous people, the Taíno, called the island Xaymaca in their language, meaning the "Land of Wood and Water" or the "Land of Springs".
 Yamaye has been suggested as an early Taino name for the island as recorded by Christopher Columbus.

 Many of the indigenous people died of disease, and the Spanish transplanted African slaves to Jamaica as labourers.
 The island remained a possession of Spain until 1655, when England (Great Britain) took control and renamed it Jamaica.